 Brussels sprout pesto with spiralized sweet potato is a brilliant way of using up any left over sprouts.
 Quick to make, tasty, and low cost too.
-Use this Brussels sprout pesto recipe to make sure that nothing goes to waste this Christmas!
+Make sure that nothing goes to waste this Christmas!

 Folks, I'm a big fan of trying to make sure that nothing goes to waste in our kitchen.